MR

 Equitable Life Critical Illness Insurance

-Equitable Life Insurance offers critical illness insurance to Canadians looking to cover the costs associated with a severe illness.
-This policy helps you cover your medical bills while focusing on your recovery.
+Equitable Life Insurance offers a critical illness insurance policy to cover your medical bills while focusing on your recovery.

 Suppose you develop a severe illness or health event or undergo treatment.
 In that case, the critical illness insurance plans pay you a tax-free lump-sum amount to cover your medical expenses while under its coverage.